The error and perturbation bounds of the general absolute value equations: Numerical examples

 \textbf{Example 5.2} \cite{Bai10} Let $M=\hat{M}+\mu I$, $q=-Mz^{\ast}$, where $\mu =4$, and $z^{\ast}=(1,2,1,2,\ldots,1,2,\ldots)^{T}\in \mathbb{R}^{n}$ is the unique solution of the corresponding LCP.
 Of course, the equal AVEs has a unique solution as well.

 For Example 5.2, the perturbation way we do it is

-Similarly, with the different size and $\epsilon$, Tables 3 and 4 list these four relative perturbation bounds for Example 5.2.
+Similarly, with the different size and $\epsilon$, Tables 3 and 4 list these three relative perturbation bounds for Example 5.2.
 From Tables 3 and 4, we can draw the same conclusion.
-That is to say, among these four bounds, $\delta$ is optimal, compared with other three bounds.
+That is to say, among these three bounds, $\upsilon$ is optimal, compared with other two bounds.
 These numerical results in Tables 3 and 4 further illustrate that when the perturbation term is very small, the proposed bounds are very close to the real relative value.
-Meanwhile, this further confirms that under some suitable conditions, Theorem 3.2 and Theorem 3.4 indeed provide some valid relative perturbation bounds.
+Meanwhile, this further confirms that under some suitable conditions, Theorem 3.2 indeed provides some valid relative perturbation bounds.